TypesettingTools/ILL-Aegisub-Scripts/docs/clipper2.md

 ## When To Stay At The `Path` Level Instead

-Prefer `Path` unless you specifically need native containers or backend-level control. `Path` is the intended public geometry layer of the library; `clipper2.clipper2` is the engine underneath it.
+Prefer `ILL.Path` unless you specifically need the native containers or want to work directly with the backend enum and memory model. `clipper2.clipper2` is the engine underneath the higher-level geometry API, not the most ergonomic public entry point.